unciafidelis/unciablog/_posts/2022-04-28-Markdown-Tables.md

 Note that there is a space between the numeral and the header name, if you omit it, this will happen:

-#This has no space but a numeral
+#This has a numeral but no space

 contrary to:

 # This DOES have a space and a numeral

-there is another way to make headers but no sane person would use it... so for all of us to keep sanity and practicality let's stick with this simple method.
+there is another way to make headers... but no sane person would use it... so for all of us to keep sanity and practicality let's stick with this simple method.

-Now you know how to make tables and headers in Markdown!
+Now we all know how to make tables and headers in Markdown!
 WHAT!?